88-degrees/Book-of-Changes/appendix05s1.md

 16. **Kūn ☷** suggests the idea of the earth; of a mother; of cloth; of a caldron; of parsimony; of a turning lathe; of a young heifer; of a large waggon; of what is variegated; of a multitude; and of a handle and support.
 Among, soils it denotes what is black.

-17. **Zhèn ☳** suggests the idea of thunder; of the dragon; of (the union of) the azure and the yellow; of development; of a great highway; of the eldest son; of decision and vehemence; of bright young bamboos; of sedges and rushes; among horses, of
+17. **Zhèn ☳** suggests the idea of thunder; of the dragon; of (the union of) the azure and the yellow; of development; of a great highway; of the eldest son; of decision and vehemence; of bright young bamboos; of sedges and rushes; among horses, of the good neigher; of one whose white hind-leg appears, of the prancer, and of one with a white star in his forehead.

-###### p.
-431

-the good neigher; of one whose white hind-leg appears, of the prancer, and of one with a white star in his forehead.
 Among the productions of husbandry it suggests the idea of what returns to life from its disappearance (beneath the surface), of what in the end becomes the strongest, and of what is the most luxuriant.

+<a id="p-431"></a>

 18. **Xùn ☴** suggests the idea of wood; of wind; of the oldest daughter; of a plumb-line; of a carpenter's square; of being white; of being long; of being lofty; of advancing and receding; of want of decision; and of strong scents.
 It suggests in the human body, the idea of deficiency of hair; of a wide forehead; of a large development of the white of the eye.
 (Among tendencies), it suggests the close pursuit of gain, even to making three hundred per cent in the market.
 In the end it may become the trigram of decision.

 19. **Kǎn ☵** suggests the idea of water; of channels and ditches (for draining and irrigation); of being hidden and lying concealed; of being now straight, and now crooked; of a bow, and of a wheel.
 As referred to man, it suggests the idea of an increase of anxiety; of distress of mind; of pain in the ears; -- it is the trigram of the blood; it suggests the idea of what is red.
 As referred to horses, it suggests the idea of the horse with an elegant spine; of one with a high spirit; of one with a drooping head; of one with a thin hoof; and of one with a shambling step.
 As referred to carriages, it suggests one that encounters many risks.
 It suggests what goes right through; the moon; a thief.
 Referred to trees, it suggests that which is strong, and firm-hearted.

-###### p.
-432
+<a id="p-432"></a>

 20. **Lí ☲** suggests the emblem of fire; of the sun; of lightning; of the second daughter; of buff-coat and helmet; of spear and sword.
 Referred to men, it suggests the large belly.
 It is the trigram of dryness.
 It suggests the emblem of a turtle; of a crab; of a spiral univalve; of the mussel; and of the tortoise.
 Referred to trees, it suggests one which is hollow and rotten above.